BlockSigner/cove/site/content/english/sav-fsa.md

 {{< side-by-side >}}
 {{% content %}}
-## The qualified electronic signature is made simple, intuitive and efficient with Skribble.
+## The qualified electronic signature is simple, intuitive and efficient with Skribble.
 {{% fancy-list %}}
 - **No external hardware required** Skribble can be used immediately
 - **Attach multiple signatures** Sign multiple documents with one click (batch signature)